Josh And Anna Duggar Expecting Fifth Baby, Say ‘Beauty Comes From Ashes’

 — Freep Entertainment (@FreepEnt) March 18, 2017

-It didn’t take long for Josh and Anna Duggar begin their family, with little Mackynzie Renee entering the world just over a year after the wedding.
-She is now 7-years-old, and has been joined by 5-year-old Michael, 3-year-old Marcus and 19-month old Meredith.
-It was just around the time the Meredith was born that Josh and Anna Duggar’s seemingly perfect, conservative Christian family and world were rocked by the news that Josh Duggar wasn’t entirely what he seemed.
+It didn’t take long for Josh and Anna Duggar to begin their family, with little Mackynzie Renee entering the world just over a year after the wedding.
+She is now 7 years old, and has been joined by 5-year-old Michael, 3-year-old Marcus, and 19-month-old Meredith.
+It was just around the time Meredith was born that Josh and Anna Duggar’s seemingly perfect, conservative Christian family and world were rocked by the news that Josh Duggar wasn’t entirely what he seemed.

 With the sex scandal exploding all around her, Anna was encouraged by family and strangers alike to pack up her kids and divorce their father, an admitted child sex offender.
 (Following the release of a police report implicating him as a teen child molester, Josh Duggar publicly apologized for “wrongdoing” in connection with sexually touching a total of five female children.
 Several of his sisters would later come forward, admitting that they had been among Josh Duggar’s victims.)